username-xyz/Rubik-Robot/README_SW.md

 When the cube is solved the display will show **Done**.
 Press Enter to clear the message and return to the Main Menu.

+When the grippers are being used to solve the cube any of the three buttons can be used to abort the operation.
+This can be needed if the cube slips in the grippers and the robot needs to be stopped.

 ####Quit

 Quit will exit the program.